 Well, then you tap into something elsewhere they have been successful.

-For example, perhaps they are skilled musicians, or they can paint beautiful watercolor landscapes or they are excellent woodworkers.
+For example, perhaps they are skilled musicians, can paint beautiful watercolor landscapes, or are excellent woodworkers.

 In each of these, they would have become better and better and certainly established self-efficacy as they did so.